Maksos014/New-Repository-for-KPO/README.md

-This is a text document Readme.md which is a description of the project
+This text has now changed